 The mineralisation intersected at Bluebird is typical of the high-grade copper-gold ore-bodies in the Tennant Creek Mineral Field of the Iron-Oxide-Copper-Gold (IOCG) type.
-The high-grade mineralisation is associated with intense haematite alteration and brecciation with quartz veining inside a halo chlorite alteration and variable haematite development.
+The high-grade mineralisation is associated with intense haematite alteration and brecciation (Photo's 1 and 2) with quartz veining inside a halo of chlorite alteration and variable haematite.
 The upper parts of the shoots include secondary malachite (copper-carbonate) minerals which transitions to primary sulphide mineralisation at depth e.g. chalcocite, bornite, chalcopyrite or tennantite.

-The drilling to date has only just penetrated the transition to primary sulphide mineralisation in association with the IOCG mineralisation.
+The drilling to date at Bluebird has only just penetrated the transition to primary sulphide mineralisation in association with the IOCG mineralisation.
 Orebodies such as Peko occur as multiple shoots within a plunging alteration zone of similar dimensions to Bluebird.
 The shoot currently being drilled may represent only the upper zone of a much larger deposit and deeper drilling would be required to test for repeats/extensions at depth.